fwip/mtg_pronouns/reworded_cards.md

 Flying

 When Vendilion Clique enters the battlefield, look at target player's hand.
 You may choose a nonland card from it.
-If you do, they reveals the chosen card, puts it on the bottom of their library, then draws a card.
+If you do, that player reveals the chosen card, puts it on the bottom of their library, then draws a card.

 **3 / 1**